-January 4, 1976: The day Mark Edmondson won the Australian Open and became the lowest-ranked player to ever win a Grand Slam title
+January 4, 1976: The day Edmondson won the Australian Open, the lowest-ranked player to ever win a Grand Slam title

 Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
-Today, we go back to 1976 to witness how Mark Edmondson would win the Australian Open in most unexpected circumstances and become the last Australian male player to win his home Grand Slam
+Today, we go back to 1976 to witness how Mark Edmondson won the Australian Open in most unexpected circumstances

 What exactly happened on that day?